tripple-v/kcdemo/README.md

   - Uses self-signed certificate/key `my-ssl.crt` / `my-ssl.key` mounted into the container.
 - MariaDB
   - Provides the Keycloak database.
 Configuration is internal to docker-compose.
+- MailHog (mock SMTP)
+  - SMTP server exposed on port 1025, Web UI on http://localhost:8025.
+  - Keycloak is preconfigured to send all realm emails (verification, reset password, etc.) to MailHog.

 Networking: services run on the same Docker network.
 Apache reaches Keycloak via container name `keycloak-https` over HTTPS (8443).
 SSL verification for the internal call is disabled for local development in Apache config (OIDCSSLValidateServer Off).
+Keycloak reaches SMTP via container name `mailhog` on port 1025.

 ## 6. Customization
 - Environment variables (from `.env`):